 The back cover of the book alone has some juicy tidbits to draw you in, with ‘Rory’s Rules of Alchemy’, which we love so much we’ve whipped up into a little graphic for you.

-These are perfect little mantras for whenever you find yourself overthinking pretty much anything.
+These are simple psycho-logic mantras, perfect for whenever you find yourself overthinking pretty much anything.

-There are countless more insights and stories worth exploring, but I’ll leave you with those three.
-The book is accessible, funny and applicable to so many things in life.
-I highly recommend you pick up a copy.
+There are countless more insights and stories worth exploring in the book.
+Alchemy is accessible, funny, and applicable to so many things in life.
+We highly recommend you pick up a copy, or read some of our other notable posts here.